IgnusG/build-tools/packages/vite-build-tools/README.md

 }
 ```

 > Of course this library is using itself for the build configuration.
-Take a look at the [vite.config.ts](./vite.config.ts) to check out how it works.
+Take a look at [vite.config.ts](./vite.config.ts) to check out how it works.
 Enjoy 🎉